Apollo in his Chariot preceded by Aurora

-Oil painting on canvas, Apollo and Aurora, after Guido Reni (Bologna 1575 – Bologna 1642), 17th century.
-After an original fresco Aurora by Guido Reni, 1614, in the Casino dell'Aurora, Palazzo Pallavicini, Rome.
-Aurora, accompained by a cherub-like Phosphorus, the morning star and the sun chariot driven by Apollo with the Hours.
+Oil painting on canvas, Apollo in his Chariot preceded by Aurora, after Guido Reni (Bologna 1575 – Bologna 1642), 17th century.
+After an original fresco by Guido Reni, 1613/14, in the Casino dell'Aurora, Palazzo Pallavicini-Rospigliosi, Rome.
+Aurora, accompained by a cherub-like Phosphorus, the morning star, and the sun chariot driven by Apollo with the Hours.

 Bequeathed to the National Trust with the house, estate and all the contents of Dunham Massey by Roger Grey, 10th Earl of Stamford (1896 - 1976)

 Verso: in chalk: N 6 Bottom Tea[?]; overlaid by N 4 in white paint